 What Would Grover Do?
 Lessons on the Art and Importance of Engaging Parents from Sesame Street

-Earlier this month, Sesame Workshop unleashed a (Cookie) Monster when it announced a new broadcast partnership with HBO, a decision that was met with a wave of concern and support, not to mention some pretty funny mashups from people who grew up with the show.
+In 2015, Sesame Workshop unleashed a (Cookie) Monster when it announced a new broadcast partnership with HBO, a decision that was met with a wave of concern and support, not to mention some pretty funny mashups from people who grew up with the show.

 For the record, I personally believe that Sesame Workshop is responding to changing technology and consumers’ media habits.
 Still, I found myself wondering: Why do so many people care deeply about the fate of a children’s program anchored by a big yellow bird and a grumpy green guy who lives in a trashcan?